 - See also: Images of Gerris Drinkwater

 Gerris is tall and lean and comely, with blue-green eyes and sandy hair.
 He has a swordsman's grace and a courtier's wit.
-His confidence often close to arrogance.
+His confidence is often close to arrogance.
 Gerris does not speak the Volantene dialect of High Valyrian as well as Quentyn Martell.

 A Dance with Dragons